-There’s nothing more exhilarating than catching air or nailing a trick you've been working on for ages.
-But without the proper footwear and insole supports, the impact and repetitive motion strains can cause serious injury to your feet and leave you grounded for good.
+Catching air or nailing a trick you've been working on for ages can be exhilarating, but the impact on your feet when you hit the ground can cause serious injury and leave you grounded for good.

-Bone spurs, fractures, and plantar fasciitis are just a few of the common conditions that can affect skaters who neglect to provide their feet with proper supports.
-Minor abrasions can lead to serious infections when not addressed promptly.
-Small sprains can cause biomechanical misfunctions in your feet that can inhibit your skateboarding performance and even trigger ankle, knee, and lower back pain.
+Injuries like bone spurs, fractures, and plantar fasciitis are common among skateboarders who don't have the proper foot support.
+Scrapes and cuts can lead to serious infections when they're not taken care of quickly.
+Small sprains can cause biomechanical problems in your feet that can inhibit your skateboarding performance and even trigger ankle, knee, and lower back pain.

-If you experience foot pain while skateboarding, get off the pipe and head to a podiatrist.
+If your feet are in pain while you're skateboarding, it's time to get off the pipe and see a podiatrist.
 Diagnosing and treating foot pain early is the best way to avoid chronic foot and ankle malfunction.
 Even small foot pain can lead to big trouble if ignored.
-Avoid injury to the bones and tendons in your foot, ankle, and knee by addressing foot pain promptly.

-In skating, your feet are constantly working.
-Many skaters love the thrill of pushing themselves harder and landing the next big trick, often taking big air, repeatedly landing on hard surfaces, and stretching or overextending in falls.
-It’s no surprise that injuries are common.
-Here are some of the most common skateboarding foot problems:
+Your feet are constantly working when you're skateboarding.
+The thrill of pushing harder to land your next trick, often taking big air, can mean repeatedly landing on hard surfaces and stretching or overextending in falls.
+Which can lead to common skateboarding foot injuries like these:

-The best skateboarding shoe insoles will protect your foot against impacts, cup your heel to prevent slippage during maneuvers, and provide added stability for your arch.
-Quality insoles will be made of durable materials that can take a lot of stress without breaking down.
+The best skateboarding insoles will protect your foot against impact, cup your heel to prevent slippage during maneuvers, and provide added stability for your arch.
+You'll want to make sure you find a firm insole made of durable material (like carbon fiber) that will not buckle or collapse under the stress of impact.

 Comments will be approved before showing up.